 UCU membership for PhD students:

-The University College Union (UCU) represents over 120,000 academics, lecturers, trainers, instructors, researchers, managers, administrators, computer staff, librarians and postgraduates in universities, colleges and other organisations across the UK.
 PhD students who teach (for example tutors and demonstrators) are eligible to join UCU for free for up to four years.
 You should select the ‘standard full membership’ option and tick ‘yes’ under ‘eligible for free membership’ here.
 This will entitle you to all rights of subscription-paying members whilst you complete your degree.
 This includes voting, support with problems at work, legal support and access to the local and national fighting funds if you experience pay deductions following industrial action.
 These rights all begin immediately on joining.

 PhD students who teach as a condition of their funding from Queen Mary and hold no contract of employment with Queen Mary are still eligible for the standard free membership.
-Postgraduates who do not (or do not yet) teach may join UCU for free as non-voting associate student members by selecting ‘student membership’ on the sign-up page.
+Postgraduates who do not (or do not yet) teach may join UCU for free as non-voting associate student members by selecting ‘student membership’ on the sign up page.

 QMUL’s Careers and Enterprise service: